-Fort Monroe's history spans from the 17th to the 21st century, from American Indians to Captain John Smith, to American Civil War history.
-The Fort was known first as "The Gibraltar of the Chesapeake" and later as "Freedom's Fortress,"
+Fort Monroe's history spans from the 17th to the 21st century, from American Indians to Captain John Smith's journeys to American Civil War history.
+The Fort was known first as "The Gibraltar of the Chesapeake" the bastion of defense and later as "Freedom's Fortress,"

 Originally named "Pointe Comfort" by Captain John Smith in 1607 when the first English colonists came to America.
 It was here that the settlers of Jamestown established Fort Algernon in 1609.